gkannan-codes/CDC25_HabitableExos/README.md

-# ExoHabit — Scoring Exoplanets for Human-Centric Habitability
+# ExoHabit — Scoring Exoplanets for Habitability

-*A data-challenge project that uses NASA’s Exoplanet Archive to identify planets most likely to support human life (or human-built life-support systems) in the very long term.*

 ---

 ## Why this project

-Modern Earth is trending toward reduced habitability due to rising heat, sea-level rise, freshwater stress, biodiversity loss, and other pressures.
-Framing this urgency, Earth-system science tracks **nine planetary boundaries** (life-support processes); multiple are already **transgressed**.
-Our project quantifies a simple “Earth stress” story and then asks a pragmatic question:
+Earth is trending toward reduced habitability due to rising heat, sea-level rise, freshwater stress, biodiversity loss, and other pressures.
+Moreover, scientists have been actively researching possible extraterrestrial life since the 1950s.
+Our project quantifies this concern and research by proposing an important question:

-> **Given what keeps humans alive on Earth, which known exoplanets look most promising if we ever had to live beyond Earth?**
+> **If we ever had to live beyond Earth, which known exoplanets would be the best places to live in?**

-We operationalize this by extracting five key planet/star characteristics from NASA’s Exoplanet Archive, normalizing them to **Earth-relative units**, and building a transparent scoring function on \[0, 1\] where **1 ≈ Earth-like**.
+We address this question by extracting 5 key planet/star characteristics from the NASA Exoplanet Archive, normalizing them to Earth-relative units, and building a scoring function where 1 ≈ Earth-like.

 ---
 ## Data

-- **Source:** NASA Exoplanet Archive — `pscomppars` table (confirmed exoplanets with derived/combined parameters).
+- **Source:** NASA Exoplanet Archive.
 - **Core columns used (Earth-relative where possible):**
   - `pl_insol` — **Insolation Flux** (Earth = 1)
   - `pl_rade` — **Planet Radius** (Earth radii)